 Items are added to the end.
 When removing items, it is the first item that gets removed in a queue-based world:

 Now, you may be wondering when you'll ever end up needing to use of a queue.
 Besides helping you appreciate standing in line, queues have a lot of practical uses in the digital world.
-Pretty much any situation that requires you to maintain an order of something relies on a queue like data structure.
-High traffic situations like travel booking, waiting to purchase a ticket for a popular concert, prioritizing e-mails by an e-mail server, and more are all situations a queue is used.
-You'll see queues used a lot by various search algorithms as well, so queues are here to stay!
+Pretty much any situation that requires us to maintain an order of something relies on a queue-like data structure.
+High traffic situations like travel booking, waiting to purchase a ticket for a popular concert, prioritizing e-mails by an e-mail server, and more are all situations where a queue is typically used.
+We'll see queues used a lot by various algorithms as well, so queues are here to stay!
 Get friendly with them.

 class Queue {